A Detector-oblivious Multi-arm Network for Keypoint Matching: Experiments for the detector-oblivious approach

-{\textbf{Details:}} In the outdoor scenario, we use the MegaDepth~\cite{Li2018MegaDepthLS} dataset and the YFCC100M dataset~\cite{Thomee2016YFCC100MTN} for testing.
-The MegaDepth consisting of $196$ different scenes reconstructed from $1,070,468$ internet photos using COLMAP \cite{Schnberger2016StructurefromMotionR,Schnberger2016PixelwiseVS}.
-We select eight challenge scenes (868 image pairs) for evaluation.
-The YFCC100M contains several touristic landmark images whose ground-truth poses were created by generating 3D reconstructions from a subset of the collections~\cite{Heinly2015ReconstructingTW}.
-We select four scenes (4000 image pairs) for evaluation.

-{\textbf{Conditions:}} In testing, images are resized so that their longest dimension is equal to $1600$ pixels.
-We detect $2048$ keypoints for both R2D2 and SuperPoint.
+\parsection{Datasets} In the outdoor scenario, we used the MegaDepth~\cite{MEGA2018} and YFCC100M datasets~\cite{YFCC2016} for testing.
+MegaDepth consists of $196$ different scenes reconstructed from $1070468$ internet photos using COLMAP \cite{SFM2016,PWISE2016}.
+We selected eight challenge scenes (868 image pairs) for evaluation, \xuelun{similar to} the test data used for SuperGlue.
+YFCC100M contains several touristic landmark images whose ground-truth poses were created by generating 3D reconstructions from a subset of the collections~\cite{RECON2015}.
+We selected four scenes (4000 image pairs) for evaluation.
+For testing, images were resized such that their longest dimensions were equal to $1600$ pixels.
+We detected $2048$ keypoints in both R2D2 and SP.